TechWithAkash/LSTM_RNN_Word_Prediction/README.md

 ---

 ## 📬 **Feedback**
 Have suggestions or found an issue?
-Feel free to open an issue or contact us via email at [your-email@example.com](mailto:vishwakarmaakashav17@gmail.com).
+Feel free to open an issue or contact me via email at [vishwakarmaakashav17@gmail.com](mailto:vishwakarmaakashav17@gmail.com).

 ---